netfirms/sabaideal/komplex_architecture.md

 3. **Integration Points**
    - Well-defined hooks for extending functionality
-   - Event system for reacting to changes in listings, vendors, etc.
+   - Event system for reacting to changes in listings, merchants, etc.

 4. **Localization**
    - All user-facing text is stored in locale files